aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-image-manipulation-aspose-imaging-java/_index.md

 ---
-title: "Aspose Imaging Java - Manipulate Image Size & Transparency"
+title: "How to Use Aspose Imaging Java: Resize & Transparent PNG"
-description: "Learn how to use Aspose Imaging Java to read image size, resize images, convert JPEG to PNG, and create transparent PNGs with easy code examples."
+description: "Learn how to use aspose Imaging Java to read image size java, resize image java, convert jpeg to png java, and create transparent PNGs with easy code examples."
-date: "2025-12-14"
+date: "2026-02-17"
 weight: 1
 url: "/java/advanced-drawing-graphics/master-image-manipulation-aspose-imaging-java/"
 keywords: